elemarmar/budget-app/doc/04-Deleting items.md

 		element.parentNode.removeChild(element)
 	}
 ```
-👉🏻we can only remove a child element -> we use parentNode, to move to the parent to be able to delete the item.
+> 👉🏻 we can only remove a child element -> we use parentNode, to move to the parent to be able to delete the item.